Pope Francis Gives Career Advice During Epiphany Remarks

-(VATICAN CITY) — Pope Francis on Saturday advised against making the pursuit of money, a career or success the basis for one’s whole life, urging in his Epiphany remarks to also resist “inclinations toward arrogance, the thirst for power and for riches.”
+(VATICAN CITY) — Pope Francis on Saturday advised against making the pursuit of money, a career or success the basis for one’s whole life, urging in his Epiphany remarks to also resist “inclinations toward arrogance, the thirst for power and for riches.

 Many Christians observe Epiphany to recall the three wise men who followed a star to find the baby Jesus.
 Francis suggested asking “what star we have chosen to follow in our lives?”